Audience: Accounting Manager

 Once this issue occurs, the next steps are to reconcile your check numbers and reenable the sync.

 - Run a bill payment report in NetSuite.
 This lists every check # by bank account used (via the reports tab or directly from the bill payments list).
 This can be used to identify any discrepancies between the MT and NS check numbers.

 - Make the NS check number reflect the number that was printed on the check.
 Users can either temporarily disable duplicate number warnings and update the NS check numbers to match those of MineralTree or add a unique identifier to the check number in NS (e.g. 1013-1 vs 1013).

 - Clear the path for any payments awaiting sync from MineralTree. (e.g. MT check # 200 is awaiting sync but #200 is already used in NS).
 Do this by either temporarily disabling duplicate number warnings or updating the necessary check numbers in NS.
-MT support will provide a list of any such payments.

 How to prevent duplicate check numbers